[PROGRAM OF RESEARCH]

 In Tamar Kushnir's lab, I studied mechanisms of causal and conceptual learning in young children.
 During my two years in the ECCL, I gained essential & basic research skills via recruitment, screening and scheduling, and data acquisition.
 During my senior year, I co-lead a project investigating the language preschoolers use to describe causal events.
 It was through this lab that I discovered my enthusiasm for working with children.

 - Farber, M.J., Romer, A.R., Kim, M.J., Knodt, A.R., Elsayed, N.M., Williamson, D.E., Hariri, A.R.
-(Under review).
+(In press).
 Paradoxical Associations Between Higher Familial Warmth, Lower Stress, and Increased Amygdala Reactivity to Interpersonal Threat.
 Emotion.

 - Gold, A. L., Shechner, T., Farber, M. J., Spiro, C. N., Leibenluft, E., Pine, D. S. and Britton, J. C. (2016), Amygdala–Cortical Connectivity: Associations with Anxiety, Development, and Threat.
 Depress Anxiety, 33: 917–926.